Archetypal SAE: Adaptive and Stable Dictionary Learning for Concept Extraction in Large Vision Models: Experiments

-Beyond quantitative evaluations on synthetic datasets, we also provide qualitative results to illustrate the meaningfulness of the concepts learned by \rasae~on DinoV2 with natural images. \rasae~uncovers unexpected concepts, such as shadow-based features (potentially linked to depth reasoning), a context-dependent ``barber'' concept (activating for barbers but not clients), and fine-grained edge detection in flower petals (Figure~\ref{fig:surprising_main}).
+This section provides qualitative insights into the concepts learned by DinoV2~\cite{oquab2023dinov2,darcet2023vision}.
+We trained an Archetypal SAE on DinoV2-B with 4 registers and reported key performance metrics in Figure~\ref{fig:detail_rasae_dino}. \rasae~uncovers unexpected concepts, such as shadow-based features (potentially linked to depth reasoning), a context-dependent ``barber'' concept (activating for barbers but not clients), and fine-grained edge detection in flower petals (Figure~\ref{fig:surprising}).
 It also learns more structured within-class distinctions (e.g., separating rabbit ears, faces, and paws) compared to TopK-SAEs (Figure~\ref{fig:rabbit_top_concepts}).
 Finally, its dictionary forms clear clusters, grouping semantically related features like fine-grained animal faces or spatial concepts such as ``underneath'' (Figure~\ref{fig:umap_qualitative}).

+To explore the dictionary learned by the model, we analyzed three clusters of concepts, as illustrated in Figure~\ref{fig:umap_qualitative}.
+Specifically: $\bullet$ A cluster of concepts capturing complex hand positions, ranging from hands in pockets to hands resting on another person (e.g., on a shoulder). $\bullet$ An abstract ``under'' concept cluster, linking entities such as birds, zebras, felines, and airplanes, while highlighting the lower regions of objects. $\bullet$ A cluster representing fine-grained facial concepts in animals, including ears, eyebrows, and cheeks.

+In addition, we identified surprising and specific concepts among the $16,000$ dictionary atoms, shown in Figure~\ref{fig:surprising_main}.
+These include: \textbf{A)} A concept highlighting tokens corresponding to shadows of dogs, suggesting that DinoV2 may use shadows as a feature, potentially contributing to its depth estimation or 3D reasoning capabilities. \textbf{B)} A ``barber'' concept that activates exclusively on tokens representing barbers but not on the individuals receiving haircuts or shaves. \textbf{C)} A fine-grained visual concept that activates along the contours or edges of flower petals.

+Finally, we present the top-5 concepts associated with the rabbit class on DinoV2 in Figure~\ref{fig:rabbit_top_concepts}.
+The concepts learned by RA-SAE are distinct and exhibit greater structure compared to their TopK counterparts.
+For instance, RA-SAE successfully identifies separate concepts for rabbit ears, body, face, and paws, demonstrating its ability to disentangle fine-grained features within a class.
+These results suggest that RA-SAE provides a more organized and meaningful decomposition of concepts.